karlkedrovsky/kedrovsky-hugo/content/resume.md

   IT and marketing departments, writing technology proposals and participating in new business pitches and presentations.

-#### Contract Programmer - VML (RiverPoint)
+#### Contract Programmer - VMLY&R (RiverPoint)
 *August 2003 - August 2004*

-Develop and maintain Java web applications for clients of VML.
+Develop and maintain Java web applications for clients of VMLY&R.

 Responsibilities and achievements: